denten-books/plain-text/main.md

 naked circuit control.
 It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
 For now I ask only who controls the device?
-But were a book also a pill or fused with the neural circuitry of the brain, would you know what you were reading?
+But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 ### 2.5 WYSINAWYG (What You See Is Not Always What You Get)